JoseKilo/Rockabox.wsgi/README.md

     wsgi_project_name@host.com:current

-...and your good to go.
+...and you're good to go.

 To restart your application you can: